dyno-might/dyno-might.github.io/_posts/2021-04-18-humidifiers.md

 If the purifier is perfectly clean and you use distilled water, then there's no dissolved solids, and almost no particles are produced.
 This is basically what the [EPA](https://www.epa.gov/sites/production/files/2014-08/documents/humidifier_factsheet.pdf) recommends: Use distilled water, and completely clean and dry the humidifier after every usage.

 This is a bad strategy.
 For one thing, come on.
 You're going to use distilled water?
 Filtered water isn't good enough -- it still creates lots of particles, although less than tap water.
 For another, have you ever tried to clean a humidifier?
 Bacteria build up quickly.
 Do you have time to do that every day?
 How will you know when you've removed them all?

+Bacteria build-up seem to start within one day and once bacteria have taken hold appears to be almost impossible to fully remove them [(Grieble et al., 1970)](https://doi.org/10.1056/nejm197003052821003).
+The [NIH](https://idsa.confex.com/idsa/2014/webprogram/Paper45731.html) recommends only using an ultrasonic humidifier for *three days with distilled water*, after which the humidifier should be *thrown away*.

 It just doesn't make sense to start with a fundamentally unsafe design and then go to crazy lengths to try to make it safe.